saimanoharhm/chat-box/README.md

 </details>

 ## About The Project
+- Implemented real-time chat application using React, React Chat Engine, and Firebase.
-It is a real-time chat application where you can have a group chat, create new groups and Only admin can add new people fully secured.
-No other person can't join over here without admin permission. which is completely developed using React library and deployed using netlify.
-You can have a look at the project using the below live link and credentials.
+- we can have a group chat, create new groups, and only admin can add new people fully secured.

 ## Built With
 - Html
 - Css
 - React
+- React Chat Engine
+- Firebase

 <!-- GETTING STARTED -->
 ## Getting Started